 Warts are small, usually painless growths on the skin.
-Most of the time they are harmless.
+Most of the time, they are harmless.
 They are caused by a virus called human papillomavirus (HPV).
+There are more than 150 types of HPV viruses.
 Some types of warts are spread through sex.

 All warts can spread from one part of your body to another.
-Warts can spread from person to person, but this is uncommon.
+Warts can spread from person to person by contact, especially sexual contact.

 Most warts are raised and have a rough surface.
 They may be round or oval.

 - The spot where the wart is may be lighter or darker than your skin.
 In rare cases, warts are black.